 When it comes to communication, yellow finches do not do a lot of calling.
 However, that does not mean they do not do any.

 They do engage in brief flapping and twitching of their wings to indicate danger to each other during migration – but only when the threat is very close by.

 They also do this when they are looking for a mate.
-In order to do this, the males do their best impression of the ‘song’ that would normally come from another yellow finch.
-However, due to technical difficulties (mainly the fact he can’t sing) his version ends up being a little bit lower in pitch than the original.
+In order to do this, the males do their best impression of the ‘song‘ that would normally come from another yellow finch.
+However, the males voice are different from women’s birds voice.